eliotttak/color-convert-js/README.md

 [![Forks](https://badgen.net/github/forks/eliotttak/color-convert-js "Forks")][github_project_page]
 [![Commits](https://badgen.net/github/commits/eliotttak/color-convert-js "Commits")][github_project_page]

+## WARNING: LICENCE CHANGE
+I have changed the GPL licence to an LGPL (Lesser General Public Licence) licence, so that the package can be used in both open source and proprietary software.

+### Practical changes
+With the GPL licence, if you wanted to use my package, you **had to** license your project under the GPL.

+With the LGPL licence, you can use my package in a project licensed under Apache, for example.

+> However, if you wish to modify this package, it **must** remain under the LGPL licence.

+> Please note that this only applies to versions 2.0.0 and later; previous versions are still licensed under the GPL.

+Translated with DeepL.com (free version)

 ## Introduction
 Color-convert.js is a little JavaScript Library, that convert color formats, as RGB, HSL, CMYK and soon many others.
 It is light, and easy to use.